Marley Spoon77 reviews

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Mostly reliable
+Your reviews contribute to a more transparent market and improve the reliability of companies.Dinner rescue during the move

 I started using this meal kit a few months ago and at first I liked that there was real variety — that makes weeknight dinner planning painless.
 Most recipes are solid (some are bland, okay).
 Occasionally a box had a missing item, but customer support fixed it.
 Not perfect, but good enough to keep ordering now